Six String Acoustic

 Titanium: Titanium produces a brighter crisper sound.
 Strings made with titanium are often used to brighten up a darker sounding guitar.
 They also have good sustain and easy vibrato.

-Carbon Fibre: Strings made using carbon produce a loud sound and tend to be longer lasting.
-They are characterized by a short sustain and can go beyond bright to a more ?thin? or ?harsh? sound.
+Carbon Fiber: Strings made using carbon produce a loud sound and tend to be longer lasting.
+Carbon strings are characterized by a short sustain and can go beyond bright to a more “thin” or “harsh” sound.
 These can work well depending on the guitar.

 Composite: This material produces a very bright sound with strong projection.
 Composite is often used for G strings to make for a smoother transition in sound between the treble and bass strings.

-Check out this info-graphic which illustrates some of the different tonal qualities of different classical string materials.
+Check out this info-graphic which illustrates some of the different tonal qualities of different classical string materials (inspired by graphic over on Strings by Mail).

 Bass Strings